kommitters/chaincerts-smart-contracts/vc_issuance_contract/README.md

 ```

 ### Verify
-Verifies the verifiable credential status, returning a map indicating if it is **valid** or **revoked**.
+Verifies the verifiable credential status, returning a map indicating if it is **valid**, **revoked** or **invalid**.
 If the status is revoked, it additionally provides the date of revocation.
 An error will be triggered if the verifiable credential is not registered.

 ```rust
 fn verify(e: Env, vc_id: String) -> Map<String, String>;